Why you need a Florida Motorcycle Accident Attorney

-- Be prepared: If your primary source of travel is a motorcycle, the probability of being in an accident increases, however you can prepare, by getting to know your motorcycle, maintaining your motorcycle, knowing the laws, understanding the roads and road conditions as well as wearing proper safety clothing and helmets.
-However, one of the best ways to prepare for an accident, is to get the best insurance possible, to ensure you and your bike are protected from injury and damages prior to having to make a claim.
+- Be prepared: If your primary source of travel is a motorcycle, the probability of being in an accident increases, however, you can prepare, by getting to know your motorcycle, maintaining your motorcycle, knowing the laws, understanding the roads and road conditions as well as wearing proper safety clothing and helmets.
+However, one of the best ways to prepare for an accident is to get the best insurance possible, to ensure you and your bike are protected from injury and damages prior to having to make a claim.

 - Documentation: If you have been in a motorcycle accident and do not need immediate medical attention, start to document the scene as soon as possible, obtain contact information from all parties involved as well as witnesses, copy down the insurance and license information of all parties involved, take video and pictures of the scene and the damages, as well as pictures of any injuries.
-Get a copy of the police or accident report and take down the information of the officer on scene, including the badge number, name, and contact information.
-Keep detailed copies of medical records, when you saw a medical professional, who you saw, date and time and for what injuries.
+Get a copy of the police or accident report and take down the information of the officer on the scene, including the badge number, name, and contact information.
+Keep detailed copies of medical records, when you saw a medical professional, who you saw, date and time, and for what injuries.
 Finally, keep all physical evidence, including damaged property and personal effects such as the helmet worn at the time of the accident.

 - Get Immediate Medical Attention: Even if you are not injured, or you believe not to be injured, you will still want to see a medical professional as soon as possible.
 Your injuries may not be so apparent, you can have torn ligaments that appear fine or internal bleeding which may not cause you any pain immediately after an accident, or there may be sourness the following day.

-- Never Accept a Direct Payment Offer: In some cases a negligent driver may offer you a cash payment for damages or injuries, in exchange for not filing a report and making a claim, if this occurs, it may affect your ability to seek compensation at a later date.
+- Never Accept a Direct Payment Offer: In some cases, a negligent driver may offer you a cash payment for damages or injuries, in exchange for not filing a report and making a claim, if this occurs, it may affect your ability to seek compensation at a later date.
 Additionally, the typical offer would not nearly be enough to cover damages, medical bills, and lost wages.
-The truth is, before accepting an offer, you should discuss your options with a law who specializes in personal injury law.
+The truth is, before accepting an offer, you should discuss your options with a lawyer who specializes in personal injury law.

-- Be Careful About Sharing Information: Keep information about your accident to yourself and your attorney, do not share pictures of stories about your motorcycle accident on social media, in some instances this can work against you.
-A few years back a young woman in New York City claimed she tripped and fell on a cracked city owned sidewalk, she claimed serious injury to her ankle, which impeded her daily life.
+- Be Careful About Sharing Information: Keep information about your accident to yourself and your attorney, do not share pictures or stories about your motorcycle accident on social media, in some instances this can work against you.
+A few years back a young woman in New York City claimed she tripped and fell on a cracked city-owned sidewalk, she claimed serious injury to her ankle, which impeded her daily life.
 During discovery the city reviewed her social media accounts showing her in high heels, climbing a mountain, working out and out and about shortly after the accident, she lost her case.